By Robert Cording

 I’m told, than I once was.
 And so I pray

-that my end-of-life diminishment might prove the occasion
+that my end-of-life diminishment might prove

 for some late opening of my cramped borders,